 Gerry Imhoff, CIO and Senior VP of IT Services at Maritz shares his team’s transformation from an internally-focused, captive IT shared service to a trusted business partner.
-This fun and informative series highlights both missteps and successes along the way and illustrates the focus on IT culture, approach and people, NOT technology, that enabled Maritz’ IT Services department to become an organization truly valued by its customers.
+This series highlights both missteps and successes along the way and illustrates the focus on IT culture, approach and people, NOT technology, that enabled Maritz’ IT Services department to become an organization truly valued by its customers.

 We have to do WHAT?